Access, affordability and effectiveness no longer need to be competing priorities.

 The rise of digital health, and especially Artificial Intelligence (AI), has given us the first real opportunity to break the triangle and allow all three dimensions to improve simultaneously.
 As a result, I believe the care system of the future will look very different to the one we have today.
 Not just because of the science, but because of our ability to provide care without requiring a physical interaction with the caregiver.

 More important than my view is the real-world fact that AI is being embraced enthusiastically by healthcare executives across the world.
-Some leaders have already implemented AI in their organizations, and an encouragingly high number are planning and piloting AI adoption, according to the Accenture Executive Survey on AI in Healthcare.
+Some leaders have already implemented AI in their organisations, and an encouragingly high number are planning and piloting AI adoption, according to the Accenture Executive Survey on AI in Healthcare.
 At the same time, executives are being appropriately selective about the types of AI applications they are planning to implement.

-The popular narrative around the benefit of AI in healthcare has been about making better and smarter decisions for doctors and, helping to enable better clinical care.
+The popular narrative around the benefit of AI in healthcare has been about making better and smarter decisions for doctors, and helping to enable better clinical care.
 That’s all contained in the effectiveness category of the Iron Triangle.

 The reality is that healthcare organisations are, for now, focused more on operational benefits and cost.
 When we hear back from healthcare leaders about how they use AI, they tell us they mostly use AI in their back offices.
 For example, they use it to make their systems safe from cyberattacks and for supporting mundane administrative tasks like admissions, prescriptions, and regular vital-sign testing.